20+ Awesome Restaurants In Columbia, SC

 West Columbia restaurant with awesome Thai food

-Like Saky, Mai Thai is another that seems to only exist through word of mouth.
+Mai Thai seems to only exist through word of mouth.
 We have even had people not from the area mention it to us, so you know it’s good!

 Amazing vegan food in Columbia

 If you are looking for delicious vegan food in Columbia, head to A Peace of Soul Vegan Kitchen!
-Their food is ridiculously good, whether this is your first vegan dish or you eat entirely plant-based.
+Their menu is 100% plant-based and they offer breakfast and lunch.

 Our go-to brewery in Columbia